SameerR007/yt-transcipt/Readme.md

 ## Installation

-1. Download the extension from the [Chrome Web Store](#) (https://chromewebstore.google.com/detail/youtube-summary-generator/ldjclojdhjajmgjffbmjadpfhkdpenll).
+1. Download the extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/youtube-summary-generator/ldjclojdhjajmgjffbmjadpfhkdpenll).
 2. Alternatively, clone this repository and load it as an unpacked extension in Chrome:
    - Clone the repository:
      ```bash